skip to main | skip to sidebar

 are higher than those of a conventional fast-food restaurant.

-Family style restaurants are restaurants that have a fixed menu and fixed price, usually with diners seated at a communal table such as on bench seats.
+Family style restaurants are restaurants that have a fixed menu and fixed price,

 a larger beer menu and a limited wine menu.